 The Pool uses reinsurance and excess risk-sharing agreements to reduce its exposure to large losses.
-The Pool retains general, automobile, employment practices, law enforcement, cyber, and public officials' liability risks up to \$500,000 per claim.
+The Pool retains general, automobile, police professional, and public officials' liability risks up to \$500,000 per claim.
 Claims exceeding \$500,000 are reinsured through reinsurance and excess risk-sharing agreements up to the amount of risk-sharing protection provided by the Authority's risk-sharing certificate.
 Property and automobile physical damage risks are retained by the Pool up to \$250,000 each occurrence, each location.
-Property risks exceeding \$250,000 are reinsured through reinsurance and excess risk-sharing agreements up to the amount of risk-sharing reinsurance and excess risk-sharing agreements up to the amount of risk-sharing protection provided by the Pool up to \$250,000 each occurrence, each location.
-Property risks exceeding \$250,000 are reinsured through reinsurance and excess risk-sharing agreements up to the amount of risk-sharing protection provided by the Authority's risk-sharing agreements up to the amount of risk-sharing protection provided by the Authority's risk-sharing agreements up to the amount of risk-sharing protection provided by the Authority's risk-sharing certificate.
+Property risks exceeding \$250,000 are reinsured through reinsurance and excess risk-sharing agreements up to the amount of risk-sharing protection provided by the Authority's risk-sharing certificate.